USEPA/CMAQ/DOCS/Tutorials/CMAQ_Benchmark.md

 ### Build the CMAQ executable

 ```
-cd $CMAQ_WORK/PREP/icon/scripts
+cd $CMAQ_WORK
-./bldit.icon |& tee bldit.icon.log
+./bldit_cctm.csh [compiler]
 ```

 ### Run the CCTM Benchmark Script

 The default CCTM script in the CMAQ installation is configured to run the benchmark case.
-You will need to have compiled the CMAQ model builder (Bldmake) and installed the I/O API, netCDF, and MPI libraries before preceding with this step (See [CMAQ OGD Chapter 5](https://github.com/USEPA/CMAQ/blob/5.2Beta/CCTM/docs/User_Manual/CMAQ_OGD_ch05_sys_req.md)).
+You will need to have compiled the CMAQ model builder (Bldmake) and installed the I/O API, netCDF, and MPI libraries before preceding with this step (See [CMAQ OGD Chapter 5](https://github.com/USEPA/CMAQ/blob/5.2/CCTM/docs/User_Manual/CMAQ_OGD_ch05_sys_req.md)).
 Use the following commands to run the CCTM benchmark script:

 ```
 cd $M3HOME/scripts/cctm